minzhekang/NSA-VdetectorPython/README.md

 ![6](https://i.imgur.com/Jl94TWi.gif)

 ## Implementation
-source code is available in `python`, however the cleaned data is not available.
+Source code is available in `python`, however the cleaned data is not available.

 One limitation of this algorithm is that for high-dimensional data it is generally not suitable to use, and instead Neural Network or Random Forest Classifier is preferred.

+## Other Algorithms
+Source codes for other algorithms used and tested is available.
+*Random Forest Classification adapted with numpy *Multivariate Gaussian Distribution

 ## License
 MIT